 A modern day example of this can be found in many homes.
 Perhaps not a collection of grand pianos, but many people have items they have moved from place to place more than once, some of which are still in the boxes they were moved in.

-A client I worked with recently had a similar plan, although on a smaller scale.
+A client I worked with had a similar plan, although on a smaller scale.
 She was intending to move to a new home and take the clutter currently strewn all over her current home with her.
 Eventually she realized she had it the wrong way around.
-She saw how much more sense it made to decide now what she really loves, uses and will have room for in her new home.
-Then let the rest go, instead of packing it up and moving it with her, only to clog up her basement, attic, junk room, or garden shed for years to come.
-She’ll also have the pleasure of a fresh start in her new home, unfettered by things from the past.
+She saw how much more sense it made to decide before she moved which items she loved, used, and would have room for in her new home.
+Then she could let the rest go, instead of packing it up and moving it with her, only to clog up her basement, attic, junk room, or garden shed for years to come.
+She would also have the pleasure of a fresh start in her new home, unfettered by things from the past.

 How clutter affects you

 And when it comes to moving home, you may also want to spare a thought for how much time and money it will cost to haul all your old stuff with you.
-Beethoven is thought to have moved 64 times during the 34 years he lived in Vienna, and must have been able to afford to hire people to help him do so.
-But can you, and do you want to?
+Beethoven is thought to have moved 64 times during the 34 years he lived in Vienna, and he must have been able to afford to hire people to help him do so.
+But can you afford such an expense?
+And do you want to?

 So what is your equivalent of a Beethoven grand piano?
 Whether you’re moving, have moved, or have no intention of going anywhere, identifying and letting go of things you no longer need can open the door to new possibilities in your life.
 It’s well worth a bit of rummaging in the attic, or wherever you happen to have it stashed.